Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

     - csharp
     - dotnet
 ---
-Before we dive into how to construct aggregate sagas in Akkatecture, we are missing some crucial bits.
+Before we dive into how to construct aggregate sagas in Akkatecture.
+We still need to wire up some crucial bits.
 We have laid out some fundamental building blocks, but have not put them all together.
-Let us do that before proceeding to the next chunky task.
+Let us do that before proceeding to the building out aggregate sagas.

 ### Putting It All Together